|

 MATERIAL CHANGES AND COMMITMENTS AFTER THE END OF THE FINANCIAL YEAR

-No material changes or commitments affecting the financial position of
+No material changes or commitments affecting the financial position of the Company have

-statements in this report relate and the date of this report.
+report relate and the date of this report.

 SHARE CAPITAL

-The paid-up share capital of the Company as at 31st March,
+The paid-up share capital of the Company as at 31st March, 2026 was

-2024 was 25,37,04,218 equity shares of Rs.
-1/- each aggregating to Rs.
-25.37 Crores.
+25,37,04,218 equity shares of Rs.1/- each aggregating to Rs.25.37 Crores.

 SUBSIDIARY, JOINT VENTURE AND ASSOCIATE COMPANIES